Y-L-LIU/SI100B-Who-is-flying-over-/README.md

 If you have finished the part belongs to you, when committing to your own repo.

-**please give detailed message concluding the specific functions you edit in order to help the command<code>git reflog</code>easier to use**
+**please give detailed message concluding the specific functions you edit in order to help the command<code>git reflog</code>easier to use**th

+**Rememner not to creat file with the same name in branch:master**